rev-dot-now/o/README.md

 ## Run Locally

-Ready to see **o** in action?
+Ready to see **O** in action?
 Running it locally is straightforward.
 Open your terminal and execute the command below.
 You'll be generating content and automating tasks in no time!

 ```bash
 # Usage: